isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 1. Why do travellers need to undergo Day 3 and Day 7 ARTs?

-To better detect and contain the Omicron variant as scientists around the world study its characteristics, we are enhancing our testing protocols and procedures for travellers arriving in Singapore after 2 December 2021, 2359 hours (Singapore time).
+To step up detection and containment of the Omicron variant until more information is available, we are enhancing our testing protocols and procedures for travellers arriving in Singapore after <b>2 December 2021, 2359 hours (Singapore time)</b>.
 These enhanced measures will apply for four weeks in the first instance, and will be reviewed and extended if necessary.

 #### 2. On which days do travellers need to undergo Day 3 and Day 7 ARTs?